2023 Solar Incentives Guide for Springfield, MI - Tax Credits & Rebates

 Can I use solar and another type of renewable energy in combination to power my home?

-Yes, you can utilize multiple types of renewable energy to power your home — for example, a combination of wind and solar.
-You can also use both renewable energy sources and a backup source of non-renewable energy.
-You should discuss your plan with your local Springfield solar panel installer, so that you understand what you'll need and what kinds of incentives you will or won't qualify for.
+Yes, you can utilize multiple types of renewable energy to power your home — for example, a combination of solar and geothermal.
+You can also combine renewable energy generation with a backup source of non-renewable energy.
+Make sure that you discuss your plan with your local Springfield solar panel installer, to make sure you know what you'll need and what incentives you might or might not qualify for.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.